tjd1234/cmpt120fall2024/lectures/lecture6/lecture6notes.md

 ## Making Your Own Modules

-It's quite easy to make your own Python modules.
+It's easy to make your own Python modules.
 For example, suppose you want to write a module that helps you create chatbots.
 First put your chatbot-related variables and functions in `chatbot.py` as usual.
 Then you can call them in another file using an `import chatbot` statement.
 As we saw above, you will need to use dot-notation, e.g. in the importing file you have to write `chatbot.say('Hello')` or `chatbot.set_name('Eliza')`.

 We won't go into any more details here since we haven't covered functions yet, but we will see modules again later.